ollamaflow/ollamaflow.readme.io/reference/OllamaFlow/configuration-reference.md

 | Setting             | Type  | Default               | Description                        |
 | ------------------- | ----- | --------------------- | ---------------------------------- |
 | `AdminBearerTokens` | array | `["ollamaflowadmin"]` | Valid bearer tokens for admin APIs |

+### Sticky Headers

+The `StickyHeaders` string array specifies on which headers to match to uniquely identify a client when using session stickiness.
+If you are not using session stickiness, set this to an empty array.
+A case-insensitive comparison is used, meaning `x-conversation-id` and `X-Conversation-ID` are considered the same while evaluating headers.

+If no sticky headers are defined and session stickiness is enabled, the client IP address will be used as the client identifier.

 ## Frontend Configuration